swcool/swcool.github.io/_posts/2013-12-23-markview-advanced-features.md

 #### 4. Slides Presentation Feature
   1. Select checkbox "Use Slide Style" and click "Save My Options"
   2. Navigate to your markdown page (file has "---" at the end to seperate each slide )
-  3. Click the browser action icon
+  3. Click the browser action icon, Slides will show up.
-  4. Hey, slides are presented!
+  4. Use keyboard's ^ and v to select slides themes, use > and < to go through each slide.
   <div>
     <a href="http://shaneweng.com/projects/markview/tests/sample-slides.md" target="_blank">Sample Online: Slides Presentation</a>
   </div>